jeanbmar/s3-sync-client/README.md

 **AWS CLI ``s3 sync`` for Node.js** has been developed to solve the S3 syncing limitations of the existing GitHub repo and NPM modules.

-Most of the existing repo and NPM modules encounter one or more of the following limitations:
+Most of the existing repo and NPM modules suffer one or more of the following limitations:

 - requires AWS CLI to be installed
 - uses Etag to perform file comparison (Etag should be considered an opaque field and shouldn't be used)
 - limits S3 bucket object listing to 1000 objects
 - supports syncing bucket with local, but doesn't support syncing local with bucket
+- doesn't support multipart uploads
 - uses outdated dependencies
 - is unmaintained